 Where was the Roman Forum?

 The strip of (marshy) land between the hills from the Colosseum to the Capitoline hill.
 The drawing to the left gives a summary idea.
-The area was drained by one of the earliest kings of Rome: Tarquinius Priscus, an Etruscan by birth.
+Being very marshy and near the Tiber river the area had to be drained by one of the earliest kings of Rome: Tarquinius Priscus, an Etruscan by birth.

-It was at the centre of the city and as such constituted a natural meeting point for those living on the surrounding hills.
+It was at the centre of daily activity in the city and as such constituted a natural meeting point for those living on the surrounding hills.

 It should be remembered that the Roman Forum was not the only forum in Rome although it was one of the oldest.
 For example the Forum Boarium by the river was a meat and cattle trading market with easy access to sea commerce and trading.